kamilsadik/Kreana/README.md

 ## Overview

-Creator Token Exchange allows a creator to mint an original token to sell to their fans.
-The Creator Token Exchange relies on a Dynamic Automated Market Maker to generate revenue for the creator as more tokens are minted, while providing continuous and perpetual liquidity for buyers of the token.
+Creator Token Exchange allows a creator to mint their own token to sell to their fans.
+The Creator Token Exchange relies on a Dynamic Automated Market Maker to generate revenue to fund the creator's projects as more tokens are minted, while providing continuous and perpetual liquidity for buyers of the token.

 ## Background